MicrosoftDocs/visualstudio-docs/docs/extensibility/language-configuration.md

 - Bracket autoclosing
 - Comment toggling
 - Autoindentation
-- Folding (by markers)

 Visual Studio provides the capability for extensions to define a language configuration for any programming language.
-The language configuration file controls fundamental editing features such as comment toggling, bracket matching and surrounding, and collapsing sections of code (region folding).
+The language configuration file controls fundamental editing features such as comment toggling, and bracket matching and surrounding.

 Using Language Configuration helps with: